 - i.
 Use of Sharp Drill Bits - ii.
 Wet Drilling Water will be sprinkled on the site where drilling has to be done. - iii.
 Blasting Blasting generate gases & dust.
-This effect would be mitigated by following measures. - a.
-Controlled blasting would be practiced - b.
-Optimum quantity of explosives would be used. - c.
-Blasting to be done during favorable weather conditions. - iv.
+This effect would be mitigated by following measures. - Controlled blasting would be practiced. - Optimum quantity of explosives would be used. - Blasting to be done during favourable weather conditions. - iv.
 Operation of Diesel Equipment's They generate Noxious gases.
 It will be ensured that all mining machineries & transport vehicles would be repaired & maintained regularly. - v.
 Loading of Product on Truck Water will be sprinkled on blasted stone mass before they are loaded to trucks for transport. - vi.
-Movement of Trucks on Road Movement of Trucks on Road generate dust for mitigation of this pollution following measures will be taken - Regular water sprinkling on Gaul road by using water Tankers. - Regular repair of Haul road - All Trucks carrying stone outside lease area will have PUC certificate
+Movement of Trucks on Road Movement of Trucks on Road generate dust for mitigation of this pollution following measures will be taken: - Regular water sprinkling on Gaul road by using water Tankers. - Regular repair of Haul road.